Outdoor Research Ferrosi Convertible - Women's Review

 Venting and Breathability

 Thanks to those zippers, you can detach the lower legs above the knee, and a cinch in the hem lets you expose your ankles or calves.
 That's a lot of venting options.
-These pants are lightweight and highly breathable, too.
 We often opted to leave the pants intact in warm weather to protect our legs from the sun.

 We had no problems wearing the Ferrosi comfortably in the summer desert.
 They also have a wind-resistant element.
 So while they let your legs exhale when you're working hard in the heat, they don't let every cool breeze give you goosebumps.
 We appreciate the balanced design.